craftyjs/craftyjs.github.com/tutorial/bananabomber/create-a-game.md

 {% endhighlight %}

 If you are familiar with javascript you will recognize this way of declaring a function that will get executed when the browser is done loading the page.
 In that way Crafty is no different from any other javascript you would write.
-Crafty.init(with, height) is where Crafty does it's initialization stuff that is needed before the game can run.
+Crafty.init(width, height) is where Crafty does it's initialization stuff that is needed before the game can run.
-We are going to create a tile-based game so the with and height is set to multiples of 16 which is the size of the tiles.
+We are going to create a tile-based game so the width and height is set to multiples of 16, which is the size of the tiles.

 There are two ways of getting images onto the screen:

 * Using a canvas element that is like a big square of screen estate that you get to draw pixels on or
-* using normal dom elements that you can manipulate using css and javascript but is drawn to the screen by the browser.
+* using normal DOM elements that you can manipulate using css and javascript but is drawn to the screen by the browser.

 It turns out that the DOM method is fastest in most cases, but if you want to use canvas you need to call Crafty.canvas.init() first.
 As you will see later Crafty abstracts away most differences between DOM and canvas, so it is a matter of changing a single variable if you decide to change later.